justeslam/offsec2/notes/outtakes.md

 ## Takeaways from Experience

 - Jaws, privesccheck.ps1 are worth running if you're completely stuck.
+Jaws easily identifies whether spooler is running for potato exploits.
 - When in doubt, new technology, unfamiliar port, check hack tricks.
 Sweetpotato & god potato.
 - How to know which version of Net (for sharp collection)?
 - Laps, read admin password.